NathanLawrence/datasette/docs/publish.rst

  Publishing data
 =================

 Datasette includes tools for publishing and deploying your data to the internet.
-The ``datasette publish`` command will deploy a new Datasette instance containing your databases directly to a Zeit New or Heroku hosting account.
+The ``datasette publish`` command will deploy a new Datasette instance containing your databases directly to a Zeit Now or Heroku hosting account.
 You can also use ``datasette package`` to create a Docker image that bundles your databases together with the datasette application that is used to serve them.

 datasette publish
 =================